 - Sustainable grazing workshops for cattle properties

-- Sustainable agriculture information stands at Maleny Wood Expo and Brookfield show
+- Sustainable agriculture information stands at Maleny Wood Expo, Brookfield show and Logan Eco Action Festival

 - Developed a 'Resource Kit for Landcare' where Landcare groups can access a comprehensive range of information relevant to Landcare from a centralised location

 - Property Management Planning workshops and development of Property Management Planning communication materials.

 - ACDC Chemical Accreditation training course for Landcare members

 - Sustainable Grazing workshops